gomorpheus/morpheus-apidoc/source/includes/_jobs.md

 sort | name | Sort order
-direction | asc | Sort direction, use 'desc' to reverse sort phrase |  | Name or external ID filter, restricts query to only load jobs which contain the phrase specified
+direction | asc | Sort direction, use 'desc' to reverse sort phrase |  | Name or external ID filter, restricts query to only load jobs which contain the phrase specified itemSource |  | Source filter, restricts query to only load jobs of specified source: [all, user, sync]

 ## Get a Specific Job